descope/go-sdk/README.md

 // If configured globally, the return URL is optional.
 If provided however, it will be used
 // instead of any global configuration.
-// Redirect the user to the returned URL to start the SSO/SAML redirect chain url, err := descopeClient.SAML().Start("my-tenant-ID", "https://my-app.com/handle-saml", nil, nil, w) if err != nil {
+// Redirect the user to the returned URL to start the SSO/SAML redirect chain url, err := descopeClient.Auth.SAML().Start("my-tenant-ID", "https://my-app.com/handle-saml", nil, nil, w) if err != nil {
     // handle error
 }